Authentication

 The LawVu Developer API uses [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) for authentication.
 Currently, only the **Authorization Code** grant type is supported.
 Additional grant types may be supported in future.

-See Getting started for more information about obtaining an integration client ID & secret.
+See [Managing Integration Clients guide](/docs/guides/integration-clients) for more information about obtaining an integration client ID & secret.

 The authorization code flow involves three steps: